lazaronixon/react-native-turbolinks/README.md

 - `turbolinksVisit`: Fires when you tap a Turbolinks-enabled link.
 The argument to the event handler is an object with keys: `url, path, action`.
 - `turbolinksError`: Fires when your visit’s network request fails.The argument to the event handler is an object with keys: `code, statusCode, description`.
 - `turbolinksMessage`: Fires when you send messages from JavaScript to your native application.
 The argument to the event handler is a string with the message.
 - `turbolinksActionPress`: Fire when a action is tapped.
-The arguments to the event is a integer with the action id.
+The arguments to the event handler is an object with keys: `url, path, component, actionId`.
 - `turbolinksLeftButtonPress`: Fire when left button item is tapped.
 The arguments to the event handler is an object with keys: `url, path, component`. (iOS Only)
 - `turbolinksRightButtonPress`: Fire when right button item is tapped.
 The arguments to the event handler is an object with keys: `url, path, component`. (iOS Only)
 - `turbolinksVisitCompleted`: Fire when the request has been fulfilled successfully and the page fully rendered, Here you can parse html and create a dynamic menu for example.
 The arguments to the event handler is `url, path`.